The Natural History Museum of Denmark reopens

 - Online ticket sales and booking.
 To ensure more space and avoid a queue for the new popular exhibition 'King of Dinosaurs' at Øster Voldgade, we encourage everyone to plan their visit to the museum from home by purchasing a time slot ticket online through our webshop.
-Ticket sales have started prior to the exhibition opening on 19 June 2020.
-Tickets can be booked two months in advance.
+Tickets can be booked four months in advance.

 Hands-on activities are temporarily canceled

 As a precaution, we have temporarily shut down hands-on activities and areas with close contact.
-This applies to the lunch room, the cinema and the Natural History Laboratory at the Zoological Museum as well as drawing tables and microscopes at both the Zoological Museum and the Natural History Museum, Øster Voldgade 5-7.
-It will also not be possible to book children’s birthday parties at the Zoological Museum until September 2020.
+This applies to the Natural History Laboratory at the Zoological Museum as well as drawing tables and microscopes at both the Zoological Museum and the Natural History Museum, Øster Voldgade 5-7.

 The 'What’s On' page gives you an overview of all activities and how they may be affected.
 We appreciate your understanding and hope to be able to offer more activities soon.